Joshua1056/JoshuasModpacks/README.md

-# Welcome to my github.
+# Welcome to my github. ( I recommend downloading from curseforge or modrinth )
-The source code of my modpacks will be stored here
+My modpack files will be stored here